 A quick hack for flight rewards – Don’t use your card’s travel portal.
 Instead, transfer out your points to the airline you’re flying and you’ll get a better bang for your buck.

 I learned this the hard way.
-Spent way too much and realized my money goes farther.
+Spent way too much and realized my money goes further.

-And cash back peeps, you didn’t think I’d leave you hanging, did you?
-A quick hack for cashback – If you have the AMEX Platinum, you can exchange your points into cash and invest in the markets (or send directly to your bank account).
+And cashback peeps, you didn’t think I’d leave you hanging, did you?
+A quick hack for cashback – If you have the AMEX Platinum, you can exchange your points into cash and invest in the markets (or send them directly to your bank account).

 Here’s the exchange rate.
-This money will transfer directly to your Schwab investment account… Yeah.
-From my amex points balance above, that’s over $31,000 I could transfer into cash — tax free.
+This money will be transferred directly to your Schwab investment account… Yeah.
+From my Amex points balance above, that’s over $31,000 I could transfer into cash — tax-free.

 During the pandemic when I wasn’t traveling, I used my abundance of points to buy all new furniture, dress up my nursery for an incoming baby (Quinn is finally here!) and get a new Traeger grill.
-There’s two ways to do this:
+There are two ways to do this:

 - Exchange for gift cards (worst way to do it… also learned this the hard way)

-- Buy on card and redeem points for cashback.
-You’ll get more points for the purchase, but can redeem cashback and send right back to your bank account to pay off the bill.
+- Buy on a card and redeem points for cashback.
+You’ll get more points for the purchase but can redeem cashback and send it right back to your bank account to pay off the bill.